pupil-labs/pupil-docs/neon/neon-player/export/index.md

 # Export

+TODO: Is the export format actually correct?

-You can export data and videos by pressing `e` on your keyboard or the `e` hot key button in the Pupil Player window.
+You can export data and videos by pressing `e` on your keyboard or the `e` hot key button in the Neon Player window.

 All open plugins that have export capability will export when you press `e`.
 Exports are separated from your raw data and contained in the `exports` sub-directory.
 The exports directory lives within your recording directory.

 Active video exporters will run in the background and you can see the progress bar of the export in the GUI.
-While exporting, you can continue working with Pupil Player and even launch new exports.
+While exporting, you can continue working with Neon Player and even launch new exports.
 Each video export creates at least one `mp4` and its respective file timestamp file.
-See the [Data Format](/developer/recording-format/ "Pupil Core recording format") section for details.

 ## Export Directory
 Every export creates a new folder within the `exports` sub-directory of your recording.
 All data from the export is saved to this folder.